khashayarghajar/README/CONTRIBUTING.md

     - Report an bugs/issues by `opening a new issue` on `https://github.com/khashayarghajar/repository/issues/new/choose` .

-    > NOTE: only report an issue/bug if it hasn't opened yet .
+    > NOTE: Check if the issue has been fixed or opened .

     </details>